riiicil/RJ-Auto-Metadata/README.md

 *   **Extensive Customization & Configuration:**
     *   **Folder Selection:** Dedicated input and output folder paths.
 Ensures input/output are distinct.
     *   **API Key Management:** Text area for multiple Gemini API keys (one per line).
 Supports loading/saving keys to/from `.txt` files.
 Option to show/hide keys in the UI.
+    *   **API Key Paid Option:** New checkbox in the API Key section.
+If you have a paid Gemini API key, enable this option to allow the use of more workers than the number of API keys (removes the usual worker limit for free users).
+For free users, leave this unchecked to avoid hitting rate limits. **Note: Even with this option enabled, the maximum allowed workers is 100 for stability.**
     *   **API Model Selection:** Choose a specific Gemini model (e.g., `gemini-1.5-flash`, `gemini-1.5-pro`) or use automatic rotation (`Auto Rotasi`) via a dropdown.
     *   **Prompt Priority:** Select the desired trade-off between result detail and speed (`Kualitas`, `Seimbang`, `Cepat`) via a dropdown, using different underlying prompts.
         *   _Note:_ Prompt length affects API token usage.
 Longer prompts (`Kualitas`) consume more input tokens per request, potentially hitting token limits (TPM/TPD) faster.
 Shorter prompts (`Cepat`) are more token-efficient.